Tom Brady beats Patriots in New England return, 19-17

 People are also reading…

+New England had a chance to win, but Nick Folk's 56-yard field-goal try hit the left upright with less than a minute to play.
+The Patriots are 1-3 for the first time since 2001.
+Bill Belichick dropped to 8-12 since Brady left New England.

 “The Bucs won this game," Arians said.
-"Everyone wanted to make this Brady vs Belichick.
+"Everyone wanted to make this Brady versus Belichick.
 I don’t think Bill took a snap."

 Belichick said nothing Brady did surprised them.

 “We went against Tom Brady every day, every day in practice defensively,” Belichick said.
-“So it’s not like we’ve ever seen Tom Brady before.”
+“So it’s not like we’ve never seen Tom Brady before.”

 Patriots rookie Mac Jones finished 31 of 40 for 275 yards and two touchdowns.

+“I have a long way to go, and I just try to put my best foot forward every day, and we all want to win," Jones said.

-The Buccaneers were hurt by multiple mistakes on defense as well as spotty special teams play — marked by poor punts, a missed early field goal and costly penalties.
+The Buccaneers were hurt by multiple mistakes on defense and spotty special teams play — marked by poor punts, a missed early field goal and costly penalties.

 But Tampa was able to come up with timely plays to stay in the game, including Antoine Winfield Jr. forcing a fumble by J.J.
-Taylor that was recovered by Richard Sherman to thwart a promising drive early in the third quarter.
+Taylor that was recovered by Richard Sherman — playing his first game since signing a one-year deal last week — to thwart a promising drive early in the third quarter.

 Leading 7-6, the Patriots punted and Matt Slater appeared to recover a fumble by Jaydon Mickens.
 But an unsportsmanlike conduct penalty on Slater negated the play.